 You should only enrol in SKAP 0003 to write the skills appraisal if you have been approved for exam accommodations (due to disability) by Services to Students with Disabilities (SSD) and are scheduled to write the Skills Appraisal in the SSD Exam Centre.
 If you are not yet registered with SSD or not scheduled to write the Skills Appraisal with SSD, please contact the SSD office at 780 497 5886 to make an appointment to speak with a Learning Specialist.

-Learn to speak everyday Spanish for basic social conversational purposes, such as asking for and giving personal information, exchanging greetings and introductions and describing people, places and the weather.
-The emphasis will be on pronunciation and learning key phrases for a variety of situations.
+Learn to speak everyday Spanish for travel and basic social interactions.
+Topics include: asking for and giving personal information, exchanging greetings and introductions, asking for directions and describing people and places.
+The focus is on pronunciation, developing speaking and listening skills, and learning key phrases for a variety of situations.
 Basic grammar, reading and writing skills will also be covered.
-Instructional handouts are provided and the instructor may also recommend an optional textbook that you can purchase from MacEwan’s bookstore.

 Spanish Level II